librasteve/Air/docs/Air/Component.md

   * Todo objects have state `$.checked` and `$.text` with suitable defaults

-  * `method toggle` takes the trait `is routable` - this makes a corresponding Cro route
+  * `method toggle` takes the trait `is controller` - this makes a corresponding Cro route

   * `method toggle` adjusts the state and ends with the `respond` sub (which calls `.HTML`)